School and Community

 Advanced Placement Courses

-Some AP courses include: Calculus (AB, BC), Statistics, Biology, Chemistry, Physics, Environmental Science, Computer Science, Human Geography, English, World History, U.S. Government, U.S. History, Economics, Psychology, Spanish and French.
+Some AP courses include: AP Seminar, AP Research, Calculus (AB, BC), Statistics, Biology, Chemistry, Physics, Environmental Science, Computer Science, Human Geography, English, World History, U.S. Government, U.S. History, Economics, Psychology, Spanish and French.

 Salesianum School divides its students into eight houses.
 The school counselors and college counselors work concurrently to provide holistic guidance to our students as they transform into gentlemen.